EduKru/An-Optimization-Portfolio-Decision-Science/README.md

 # Operations Research Projects (Check for Overview)
 ---
 This is a portfolio on all the projects I completed during my studies at TU Kaiserslautern.
 The smaller projects I started on my own, in order to get familiar with other solvers like Gurobi and MiniZinc.
 Topics varied from intralogistical planning problems to larger scale supply chain network optimization problems.
-I would like to apply my knowledge when i am done with my masters in the industry.
+I would like to apply my knowledge in the industry when i am done with my masters.
 ---

 ### Major Projects